OECD Administrative Guidance: Domestic Implementation Matrix

 This is to be expected.
 Jurisdictions have had a number of years to implement the OECD Model Rules, but the lead time from the Administrative Guidance is much shorter.

 The amendments and additions in the Administrative Guidance include significant changes.
-As a summary, the first four sets cover:
+As a summary, the Administrative Guidance covers:

 First Set of OECD Administrative Guidance